Virtue Spire IV vs Spire IR vs Dye LT-R | Paintball Hopper Comparison

-Mark actually did put a Virtue in-charge in his LT-R. He likes it, works really well.
+Mark actually did put a Virtue N-Charge in his LT-R. He likes it, works really well.
 And you can do the same with the Spire IR, just not tool-lessly.
-This one you can do it without any tools they say.
+This one you can do without any tools they say.
 So, let's talk about rain lids and features like that.
 Spire IV.
 Pop the lid on open.
 You can press the button and simply take it out just like that.
 Press the tab, slap on your speed feed and you're ready to rock.

 Spire IR.
 Let's see, is it the same?
 Yes, sir.
-Push the button, pull it on out.
+Push the button, pull it out.
 Slap on the speed feed.
 You're on the day.